 Labeled vs. Unlabeled Data

 Unlabeled dataconsists of observations that can be obtained relatively easily from the world around us.
 The data is mainly a collection of items without any classification or identification.
 Social media tweets, news feeds, corporate actions, sales figures, and location data are all considered in their natural form to be unlabeled data.
-In contrast, labeled data is unlabeled data augmented with some sort of identification (also called classification or tagging).
+In contrast, labeled datais unlabeled data augmented with some sort of identification (also called classification or tagging).

 The additional information overlaid on unlabeled data is mainly human-driven, and therefore more costly and harder to obtain.
 For example, labeling a photo to distinguish whether it contains a dog or a cat must be informed initially by humans.
 The process of deep learning is empowering a machine to infer the proper label from new unlabeled data by generalizing the relationship between the data (attributes or features) and its labels.

 The process of mapping and labeling raw data so that it is most effective for a deep learner is not simple.
 It requires deep domain expertise in the underlying business that sources the data.
-In addition, in most cases the data is not directly related to the financial markets and it needs to be aggregated or arranged in a certain way so that it’s most relevant to tradeable securities.
+In addition, in most cases the data is not directly related to the financial markets and it needs to be aggregated or arranged in a certain way so that it’s most relevant to tradable securities.

 A natural approach would likely be to correlate total sales to Starbucks’ future stock price since strong sales will most likely drive the next quarterly earnings.
 However, if the sales figures are not seasonally adjusted, or not measured in the context of a change against a predetermined moving average, the information will be less exploitable by the deep learner.

-IID Data – Independently and Identically Distributed Data
+Independently and Identically Distributed Data (IID Data)

 Labeled data is most effective for a deep learner when its values are independent of each other and are similarly distributed.
-The reality, however, is that most time-series data (the type of data mostly used for price forecasting) are actually dependent.
+The reality, however, is that most time-series data (the type of data mostly used for price forecasting) is actually dependent.
 It is incumbent upon the data scientist to map the training data into an IID-like structure for a most efficient deep learning process.

 Suppose you are investigating how heart rate can predict if a person is a smoker.
 You can measure BPM (beats per minute) as 30 samples of one-minute (30*1m) readings and ask if the person smokes in order to build your label dataset.
 What would contribute to a better predictor?